davegallant/rfd-redirect-stripper/README.md

 ## Why?

-This helps prevent broken links from collisions with adblockers.
-Only use if you are experiencing difficulties opening links.
-Affiliate links and referrals help support RedFlagDeals.com.
+This helps navigate around broken links when using certain adblockers.

 ## Tampermonkey Script